Johnng007/Live-Forensicator/README.md

 Linux: v1.0 09/06/2024
 1. Created Forensicator for Linux machines.
 2. Re-arranged the Directory to show that Forensicator has moved from just a powershell tool to a suite of tools.

+Windows: v4.0.1 09/06/2024
+1. Adjusted Static file references to adapt to the new Forensicator Github structure.

 V4.0 13/02/2024 - Big Update
 1. General Code Improvement and Standardization.